Car-free around…Saffron WaldenEssex

 - Pick up the Town Trail leaflet from the brilliant Tourist Information Centre on Market Place.

-- Visit the castle ruins behind the museum; stroll round Bridge End Garden (and Fry art gallery if it’s open).
+- Visit the castle ruins behind the museum; stroll round Bridge End Garden (and the neighbouring Fry Art Gallery – check website for opening times).
 Wander back up Bridge Street, past ancient pubs and carved, medieval doorways.

 2. To Thaxted by bus